-This article will hopefully answer some of the questions you may have regarding hearing aid fitting at home and hearing aid fitting protocol.
+This page will hopefully answer some of the questions you may have regarding hearing aid fitting at home and hearing aid fitting protocol.
 Such as:

 Your hearing loss will be reviewed in a follow-up appointment, as well as any maintenance needed in the future.
 It is also important to remember that it takes time to adjust to your hearing aids and to contact your audiologist if you think they need adjusting in any way.